St. Francis Xavier Catholic Church: Stone Cladding, Cornices, Banding, Coping

 - Wet-pour architectural precast concrete for large size pieces

-- Architectural GFRC (Glass Fiber Reinforced Concrete) for the cornices, coping at higher elevation
+- Architectural GFRC (Glass Fiber Reinforced Concrete) for the cornices, coping at a higher elevation

-The process to design and fabricate each stone piece included pre-engineered anchorage conditions to achieve the minimal design aesthetic of monolithic stone.
+The process of designing and fabricating each stone piece included pre-engineered anchorage conditions to achieve the minimal design aesthetic of monolithic stone.

-Customer got detailed drawings to understand installation details for the stone pieces.
+The customer got detailed drawings to understand the installation details for the stone pieces.

 TECHNOLOGY, PROJECT SPECIFIC MANUFACTURING, PLANNING: CUSTOMER FOCUS

 - AAS developed color samples for all three product materials to precisely match texture and finish.

 - With fully automated, computerized batch plants, the structural and aesthetic properties of the stone products were consistently maintained for all phases of the building.

 - The AAS team developed custom molds using CNC technology.